These sautéed green beans with garlic are a breeze to make - ready in just 25 minutes with only 6 ingredients! It doesn't get much simpler than that.

 ♻️ Substitutions

-- Olive oil: butter, avocado oil, coconut oil.
+- Olive oil: butter, avocado oil, and coconut oil.

 - Onion: shallots, leeks, scallions.